Rubus flagellaris

 -

-The Northern dewberry is easily grown in a good well-drained loamy soil in sun or semi-shade.
+The Northern dewberry is easily grown in good well-drained loamy soil in sun or semi-shade.
 A very polymorphic species, it is sometimes cultivated for its edible fruit and there are some named varieties.
-This species is a blackberry with biennial stems, it produces a number of new stems each year from the perennial rootstock, these stems fruit in their second year and then die.
+Otherwise, grow in a naturalized area for wildlife food and habitat.

 - See this plant in the following landscape: